gauravearn/gfa-fasta/README.md

-# gfa_fasta_write
+# gfa-fasta
 a gfa fasta write which reads the GFA alignment from the graphs and writes the fasta. modify the headers as you needs.
-A single excecution time with the faster iter rates.

 Gaurav Sablok \
 Academic Staff Member \